subhk/ContourDynamics.jl/docs/src/examples/beta_plane_vortex_drift.md

 What to look for:

-- a straight reference beta staircase alone induces no velocity
+- a straight reference beta staircase induces only the small finite-step `q_r - beta*y` sawtooth velocity
 - the vortex deforms the material beta contours
 - the largest closed contour reports the vortex centroid displacement over time